godinezsteven1/AI-SignLanguage/README.md

 ## Environment Variables Setup -- Runing the Reddit Scrapper on your own!

 This project uses environment variables for sensitive configuration.
 A template file `.env.example` is provided in the repository.
 Follow these steps to create your own `.env` file:
+Where CLIENT_ID, CLIENT_SECRET, and USER_AGENT is found at 'https://www.reddit.com/prefs/apps' by creating your own API app key under _YOUR_ account.

 1. **Copy the template file:**